 Humidity and immunity

 Superficially, creating indoor environments with low levels of humidity would appear to be the natural solution.
 The dryer air would combat mold, however as we shall see, too little will also cause problems.
-In fact, low humidity and low temperatures have been found to alter the transmission of infectious disease particles, such as the influenza virus.
-Therefore, low humidity levels actually facilitate the spread of infection, thus affecting the immune system.
+In fact, low humidity and low temperatures have been found to alter the transmission of infectious disease particles, such as the influenza virus2.
+Therefore, low humidity levels have been found to facilitate the spread of infection, thus affecting the immune system.

 Humidity and asthma